FravBox/YagCCs/Thread Management/readme.md

     - [If you've ever used a previous version of these commands](https://github.com/FravBox/YagCCs/tree/main/Thread%20Management#install-this-command-first-if-youve-ever-used-an-older-version)
 3. [Thread List command](https://github.com/FravBox/YagCCs/tree/main/Thread%20Management#thread-list-1)
 4. [Installing the the thread management commands](https://github.com/FravBox/YagCCs/tree/main/Thread%20Management#installing-thread-management-commands)

+`/learn/` contains heavily commented proof of concept code for saving a thread to the db and making a thread list command.
+You can use this to help you make your own thread-based commands.
+There's also some random facts I learned about threads in there.

 ## Database Management
 ![image](https://user-images.githubusercontent.com/20410737/181128287-fc0aab36-1158-446d-9c33-f69be6f46944.png)